crashoverride777/swifty-ads/README.md

         requestBuilder: SwiftyAdsRequestBuilder(),
         mediationConfigurator: SwiftyAdsMediationConfigurator(), // set to nil if no mediation is required
         bundlePlist: .main, // looks for SwiftyAds.plist/SwiftyAdsConsent.plist
-        completion: {
+        completion: { result in
-            print("Configured successful")
+            switch result {
+            case .success:
-            // Ads should be ready for displaying
+                // Ads should be ready for displaying case .failure(let error):
+                print(error)
+            }
         }
     )
 }